RWTH-EBC/pyCity/README.md

 uesgraph

-which is available unter [https://github.com/RWTH-EBC/uesgraphs](https://github.com/RWTH-EBC/uesgraphs)
+which is available under [https://github.com/RWTH-EBC/uesgraphs](https://github.com/RWTH-EBC/uesgraphs)

 First, you should download and install uesgraph.
 Local installation is possible via pip: